YINGNANSU/Train-a-YOLOv4-model/README.md

-# How to train YOLOv4 model with own dataset
+# How to train YOLOv4 model on own dataset

 ## Environment
  * Ubuntu 18.04